• Skip to primary navigation

 You could use a Reisling or another type of white wine if you prefer it.
 I would stay away from Chardonnay, though, on account of the gross oakiness (Sorry, Chardonnay, I'm not a fan).

-As for the tequila, use your favorite type.
-I used Los Sundays in this batch and while I usually like it in a Tequila and Soda, I didn't love how it played with the citrus.
+As for tequila, use your favorite type.
+I used Los Sundays in this batch and while I usually like it in a Tequila and Soda, I didn’t love how it played with the citrus.

 I think Casamigos would be really nice in this with the slight vanilla note it has.
 But, again, use what you like.
 Reposado would be fine also, but I typically stick to Blanco tequila in my recipes.